-I teach Ashtanga Yoga at Whitespace Yoga & Wellbeing Studio in Milton Keynes, where there are three different types of Ashtanga Yoga class.
+I teach Ashtanga Yoga at Whitespace Yoga & Wellbeing Studio in Milton Keynes, where there are two different types of Ashtanga Yoga class.
 If you’re a beginner or first-timer, take a look at my Questions & Answers.

 1. Assisted Self-Practice